PrincetonUniversity/Vatic/README.md

 `output_dir` is where the output will be stored, which will consist of a copy of `input_dir` along with any generated scenarios.

-`start_date` and `end_date` are the starting and ending dates of the simulation, given in YYYY-MM-DD format, *e.g.* 2018-07-10 and 2018-07-11.

 In addition to these required arguments, `vatic-det` accepts the following optional arguments:

 `--solver` The solver to use for RUC and SCED instances, such as `cbc` or `gurobi`.
 The default is `cbc`; note that you may have to install your preferred solver separately.

-`--scen-dir` If you have already generated scenarios using a previous run of Vatic or Prescient, you can specify the directory here to allow Vatic to skip the scenario generation process and use these cached scenarios instead.
-Note that if this option is not specified, you can find the scenarios generated using the present run under `$output_dir/scenarios`.

 `--threads` The number of compute cores to be used for parallelization.
 If you are running `vatic-det` on a remote compute cluster, do not use